metio/terraform-provider-k8s/docs/data-sources/kuadrant_io_dns_record_v1alpha1_manifest.md

 Required:

 - `provider_ref` (Attributes) providerRef is a reference to a provider secret. (see [below for nested schema](#nestedatt--spec--provider_ref))
-- `root_host` (String) rootHost is the single root for all endpoints in a DNSRecord.it is expected all defined endpoints are children of or equal to this rootHostMust contain at least two groups of valid URL characters separated by a '.'
+- `root_host` (String) rootHost is the single root for all endpoints in a DNSRecord. it is expected all defined endpoints are children of or equal to this rootHost Must contain at least two groups of valid URL characters separated by a '.'

 Optional:

 - `endpoints` (Attributes List) endpoints is a list of endpoints that will be published into the dns provider. (see [below for nested schema](#nestedatt--spec--endpoints))
-- `health_check` (Attributes) HealthCheckSpec configures health checks in the DNS provider.By default this health check will be applied to each unique DNS A Record forthe listeners assigned to the target gateway (see [below for nested schema](#nestedatt--spec--health_check))
+- `health_check` (Attributes) HealthCheckSpec configures health checks in the DNS provider.
+By default this health check will be applied to each unique DNS A Record for the listeners assigned to the target gateway (see [below for nested schema](#nestedatt--spec--health_check))
-- `owner_id` (String) ownerID is a unique string used to identify the owner of this record.If unset or set to an empty string the record UID will be used.
+- `owner_id` (String) ownerID is a unique string used to identify the owner of this record.
+If unset or set to an empty string the record UID will be used.

 <a id="nestedatt--spec--provider_ref"></a>
 ### Nested Schema for `spec.provider_ref`